fbscript

 • ICT managers (NEC) – 135199

-The Australian Computer Society (ACS) assesses many of the aforementioned jobs, with the exception of two – ICT customer service officers and ICT support technicians (NEC), which are assessed by Trades Recognition Australia (TRA).
+The Australian Computer Society (ACS) assesses many of the jobs as mentioned earlier, except for two – ICT customer service officers and ICT support technicians (NEC), which get evaluated by Trades Recognition Australia (TRA).

 Advantages of Migrating to Australia for ICT Professionals